 Colorectal, anal and pelvic floor complications are common in people with spinal cord injury (SCI).
 The abdominal muscles are one of the major muscle groups used during expiratory and expulsive manoeuvres such as defecation and coughing.
 We have shown that surface Functional Electrical Stimulation (FES) of the abdominal muscles, termed Abdominal FES, can improve respiratory function.
 Furthermore, there is evidence that abdominal FES may also improve bowel function in people with SCI via increased intra-abdominal pressure.
 However, there is a lack of data from randomised, controlled trials to substantiate this evidence and there is no standard Abdominal FES protocol for improving bowel function.

 Specifically, Abdominal FES will be delivered, via electrodes placed over the posterolateral surface of the abdomen.
 The stimulation amplitude will initially be set to cause a strong visible muscle contraction (typically 60 - 80 mA).
 In addition, the stimulation amplitude will be evaluated every five minutes to ensure that stimulation is still tolerable and causing a suitable muscle contraction.
-A patient diary will also be used to monitor compliance with the intervention.
+A patient diary will also be used to monitor bowel management time for six sessions, prior to and also after the intervention period.

 Intervention code [1] 319273 0